chakraya/myblogjounney/_posts/2020-04-18-annotations-and-labels.md

 ---
 layout: post
-title: What and when to use kubernetes Labels and Annotaions
+title: What and when to use kubernetes Labels and Annotations
 comments_id: 3
 ---